AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/enabling-single-sign-on-aem.md

 For the steps to configure allowed referers, see [Configure allowed referers](/help/forms/using/admin-help/preventing-csrf-attacks.md#configure-allowed-referers).

+### Assign roles to users and groups ()
+Click to know the steps to [assign roles to users and groups](/help/forms/using/admin-help/enabling-single-sign-on-aem.md#assign-roles-to-users-and-groups-assign-roles-to-users-groups).

 ## Enable SSO using SPNEGO {#enable-sso-using-spnego}

 You can use Simple and Protected GSSAPI Negotiation Mechanism (SPNEGO) to enable single sign-on (SSO) when using Active Directory as your LDAP server in a Windows environment.
 When SSO is enabled, the AEM forms user login pages are not required and do not appear.